CIF Sac-Joaquin Section 2024 flag football playoff brackets: Updated scores, matchups, game times (10-28-2024)

-The 2024 CIF Sac-Joaquin Section flag football brackets are complete in four divisions with first-round games set for Tuesday.
+The 2024 CIF Southern Section flag football playoffs are ready for quarterfinal play on Tuesday.

-The top seed in the 16-team Division 1 backet is McClatchy, followed by No. 2 Del Oro, No. 3 Tokay and No. 4 Vacaville.
+The brackets were completed last week and quarterfinal rounds continue on Tuesday.
+The five-division brackets all advance to semifinal play on Saturday and conclude with championship games Nov.
+9.

-The top seed in Division 2 is Ponderosa, followed in order by No. 2 West Park, No. 3 Woodcreek and No. 4 Christian Brothers.
+First-round Division 1 winners were Orange Lutheran, Corona del Mar, Santa Margarita, Canyon, Huntington Beach, Ventura, Dos Pueblos and Newport Harbor.

 Last season was the first for girls flag football as a CIF sanctioned sport.
 It is one of the fastest-growing sports in the country.